uchicago-cloud/uchicago-cloud.github.io/sessions/session2/index.md

   - `password`
   - `id_token` (a unique urlsafe string that anonymously identifies this user)

+  > We will use some of these fields for next week

 * When a photo is uploaded it should be added to a collection of the users photos.
 The photos should still be stored in Google Cloud Storage, but the references to it should be stored with the `User` entitity.
 ![](assets/index-dcf26529.png)